 Some of the most sought-after axes on the market are made in Scandinavian countries that boast a long history of axe craftsmanship — think Vikings and big axes.
-That said, a number of American companies make quality axes that are well worth considering.
+That said, there are a number of American companies that make quality axes that are well worth considering.

 Most axe heads are made from various types of steel, with the most expensive being hand-forged versus cast.
 Forged steel is widely considered to result in a stronger product compared to casting, where molten metal is poured into a mold to harden.
 In the old days, this hammering was done manually, with a hammer, but companies that produce large quantities of axes nowadays typically use an automatic press that does the hammering.
 Some smaller, boutique axe manufacturers still bang out axe heads by hand.